-[23:40] Pentecost Sunday, the Holy Spirit is with us.
 This is good news, isn't it?
 The Holy Spirit is in us, declaring us to be holy.
-We can approach God as his priests any time without being burnt.
+We can approach him, we can approach God as his priests anytime without being burnt.

-Second, second point of application.
+[24:31] Second point of application.
 Last week, we maintained that we were called to be priests.

 So let this passage be both a warning and a source of encouragement for us.

-A warning, because if we want to approach God, we have to do it carefully.
-This is why in Hebrews it says, let us be thankful and so worship God acceptably with reverence and awe, for our God is a consuming fire.
+A warning.
+Because if we want to approach God, we have to do it carefully.

+This is why in Hebrews it says, Let us be thankful and so worship God acceptably with reverence and awe, for our God is a consuming fire.

 Let's not take God's holiness for granted.
 His glory is like fire.
-Let's tread carefully, especially because now God's holy presence is in us, in our bodies.
+Let's tread carefully, especially because now God's holy presence is in our bodies through the Holy Spirit.